paihari/decipher-energy-scenarios/README.md

 ## 🎯 Overview

-The Swiss Energy Scenarios Decipher System is a sophisticated multi-agent AI platform developed at **ETH Zurich's Energy Science Center** that transforms complex energy scenario data from Switzerland's Energy Perspectives 2050+ into accessible, actionable insights.
+The Swiss Energy Scenarios Decipher System is a sophisticated multi-agent AI platform developed at **ETH Zurich Energy Science Center** in collaboration with **Hightech Zentrum Aargau AG**, **Energy Data Innovation Hub (EDIH)**, and **Swiss {ai} Weeks** that transforms complex energy scenario data from Switzerland's Energy Perspectives 2050+ into accessible, actionable insights.

 ### 🧩 The Challenge
 - Energy scenarios contain vast, complex datasets difficult for non-experts to interpret